bergesinstitute/graf-method/book-2-unit-7.md

 ## How it works

 Sometimes, when we take a verb and make it reflexive, the meaning completely changes.
-Something similar happens in English when adding certain prepositions to certain verbs:
+Something similar happens in English when we add certain prepositions to certain verbs:
 *to look*, for example, is different from *to look after*.

 A very distinct case in Spanish would be the following: